-A. By June 2022, greater than or equal to 90% of Kindergarten students will move forward two (2) independent reading levels and/or be at end of year Benchmark.
+A. By June 2023, greater than or equal to 90% of Kindergarten students will move forward two (2) independent reading levels and/or be at end of year Benchmark.
 Greater than or equal to 90% of 1st grade students will move forward six (6) independent reading levels and/or be at end of year Benchmark, greater than or equal to 90% of 2nd-5th grade students will move three (3) independent reading levels and/or be at end of year Benchmark in reading fluency and comprehension as measured with the administration of F&P reading assessments.

-- B. By June 2022, greater than or equal to 90% of all 2nd-5th grade students will score in the Tier 1 range on the aMath Fastbridge assessment. - C. By June 2022, greater than or equal to 90% of all 2nd-5th grade students will score in the Tier 1 range on the aReading Fastbridge assessment.
+- B. By June 2023, greater than or equal to 85% of all 2nd-5th grade students will score in the Tier 1 range on the ELA Benchmark assessments. - C. By June 2023, greater than or equal to 85% of all 2nd-5th grade students will score in the Tier 1 range on Math Benchmark assessments.

-In analyzing the 2021 beginning of the year assessment data from 2nd-5th grade aReading FastBridge, 2nd-5th grade aMath FastBridge, and F&P scores, it was determined that although over 85% of our 2nd-5th grade students were on the College Pathway and/or low risk scale, there is still a need to establish goals to support our students in continuing their growth in reading and math.
+In analyzing the 2022 Winter assessment data...from 2nd-5th grade aReading FastBridge, 2nd-5th grade aMath FastBridge, and F&P scores, it was determined that although over 85% of our 2nd-5th grade students were on the College Pathway and/or low risk scale, there is still a need to establish goals to support our students in continuing their growth in reading and math.
 The F&P scores for our 1st grade students is a concern as 33% were scaled at high risk even though 1st grade FastBridge Early Reading scaled 9% of students at high risk.
 There is considerable need in the 1st and 2nd grades to increase instructional minutes that target foundational reading skills, phonics instruction, sight word practice, and vocabulary development.
 In grades 3-5 there is a need to increase instructional minutes that target developing vocabulary and spelling skills, and reading fluency.